tarwn/lessthandot-hugo/blogs/content/posts/2011-02-13-not-as-anonymous-as-you.md

 ---
-title: Not as anonymous as you thought you were…
+title: Not as anonymous as you thought you were...
 author: chopstik
 type: post
 date: 2011-02-13T23:28:00+00:00